sublimemarch/so-you-just-learned/contributing.md

 ## Overview

-`So You Just Learned` is an open source collection of resources designed to act as an entry point for people just learning about inequity in the tech industry.
-This is not meant to act as a comprehensive guide, but is a good jumping off point for people who want to learn more in good faith.
+`So You Just Learned` is an open source collection of resources designed as an entry point for people just learning about inequity in the tech industry.
+This is not meant to act as a comprehensive guide.
+It is, however, a good jumping off point for people who want to learn more in good faith.

-This document hopefully serves to reduce the emotional labor of marginalized people in tech.
-Having to explain grievances and justify your existence over and over again is an unhealthy emotional burden that contributes to animosity and burnout within the tech industry.
+This document aims to reduce the emotional labor of marginalized people in tech.
+Having to rehash grievances and repeatedly explain marginalization and bias is an unhealthy emotional burden.
+This contributes to animosity and burnout within the tech industry.
 This project is a small step forward toward alleviating some of that burden.

 ## What belongs in this project?